 Editor: After inviting authors to contribute, the editor coordinates and determines the final content.

-These guidelines describe authorship principles and good authorship practices to which prospective authors should adhere.
+These policies and guidelines describe authorship principles and good authorship practices to which prospective authors should adhere.

 Authorship should be limited to those who contributed substantially to the scholarly work such as drafting and/or revising critically the intellectual content of the work or significant parts of it.